zevbaker/Byte-me/For-Loop/Readme.md

    7 8 9 10

 13. Write a program in C to make such a pattern like a pyramid with numbers increased by 1.
-Go to the editor 1
+   1
   2 3
  4 5 6
 7 8 9 10

 14. Write a program in C to make such a pattern like a pyramid with an asterisk.
-Go to the editor

    *
   * *